 That should do it!

-This post showed you how to enable or disable inactivity timeout before computer automatically locks in Windows 11. if you find any error above or have something to share, please use the comment form below.
+This post showed you how to enable or disable inactivity timeout before the computer automatically locks in Windows 11.
+Please use the comment form below if you find any errors above or have something to share.